 Most oxygen regulators are designed for high-pressure tanks.
-The regulator below is the Harris Low-Pressure, High-Flow Oxygen Regulator.
-It is designed for the low pressure that is maintained in the HVO System.
+We recommend a Harris Low-Pressure, High-Flow Oxygen Regulator, which is designed for the low pressure that is maintained in the HVO tank.
 This is a critical component that will prevent oxygen flow issues.
-The cost is less than $200.

 Planning for Power

 HVO Systems run on standard 110 volt AC power.
 A household outlet (20 amp dedicated circuit with no other appliances running on it) is required for each headbox (either Master or Drone).
 In addition, a dedicated circuit is required for each Relay Box: